 We do it every day.
-Lay our little ones down for a nap, quietly close their bedroom door, and usher in an afternoon brimming with possibilities
+Lay our little ones down for a nap time, quietly close their bedroom door, and usher in an afternoon brimming with possibilities

 Because for the next two hours, the world (or, more accurately, my house) is my oyster.
 With a sleeping child, I can be the pinnacle of productivity.
 I can fold every scrap of laundry, de-crustify each leftover breakfast dish and even have time left over before the school bus arrives to meal plan for the next four to six weeks.